mattva01/schooltool/README.txt

 depends on SchoolBell, so you will have to install both if you want to run SchoolTool.

-Finally, to setup a SchoolBell / SchoolTool instance, copy the installed script into a separate directory and create a config file with the name of the script and an extension .conf.
+Finally, to setup a SchoolBell / SchoolTool instance, copy the installed script, /usr/bin/schooltool, into a separate directory and create a config file with the name of the script and an extension .conf.
 A good template can be found in the top level of the tarball (.conf.in).
 Running this script will then run an instance in that directory.

 Those interested in installing into a non-standard location should investigate the --paths and --default-config option for the install distutils commands.